sjentsch/lsjDocs/_pages/Ch08_Estimation_1.rst

 Population parameters and sample statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Okay.
-Setting aside the thorny methodological issues associated with
+Setting aside the thorny methodological issues associated with obtaining
-obtaining a random sample, let’s consider a slightly different issue.
-Up
+a random sample, let’s consider a slightly different issue.
+Up to this point we
-to this point we have been talking about populations the way a scientist
+have been talking about populations the way a scientist might.
+To a
-might.
-To a psychologist a population might be a group of people.
-To an
+psychologist a population might be a group of people.
+To an ecologist a
-ecologist a population might be a group of bears.
-In most cases the
+population might be a group of bears.
+In most cases the populations that
-populations that scientists care about are concrete things that actually
+scientists care about are concrete things that actually exist in the real
-exist in the real world.
+world.
 Statisticians, however, are a funny lot.
-On the
+On the one hand, they *are*
-one hand, they *are* interested in real world data and real science in
+interested in real world data and real science in the same way that scientists
-the same way that scientists are.
-On the other hand, they also operate
+are.
+On the other hand, they also operate in the realm of pure abstraction in
-in the realm of pure abstraction in the way that mathematicians do.
-As a
-consequence, statistical theory tends to be a bit abstract in how a
+the way that mathematicians do.
+As a consequence, statistical theory tends to
-population is defined.
-In much the same way that psychological
+be a bit abstract in how a population is defined.
+In much the same way that
-researchers operationalise our abstract theoretical ideas in terms of
+psychological researchers operationalise our abstract theoretical ideas in
-concrete measurements (Section `Introduction to psychological measurement
+terms of concrete measurements (section :doc:`Introduction to psychological
-<Ch02_StudyDesign_1.html#introduction-to-psychological-measurement>`__),
-statisticians operationalise the concept of a “population” in terms of
+measurement <Ch02_StudyDesign_1>`), statisticians operationalise the concept
-mathematical objects that they know how to work with.
-You’ve already come
+of a “population” in terms of mathematical objects that they know how to work
-across these objects in Chapter `Introduction to probability
+with.
+You’ve already come across these objects in chapter :doc:`Introduction to
-<Ch07_Probability.html#introduction-to-probability>`__.
+probability  <Ch07_Probability>`.
 They’re called probability distributions.

 The idea is quite simple.
 Let’s say we’re talking about IQ scores.
 To a
 psychologist the population of interest is a group of actual humans who